OleksandrNechai/blogposts/2017/Wrestling-with-large-code-amounts-and-winning-multi-line-editing.md

 }
 ```

 Imagine for some reason you decided you wanted to make `Student` immutable and now you need to replace object initializers with constructor calls.
 Such a task sounds daunting and extremely boring (unless there is Resharper's feature that can do exactly what you want).
 Watch what is possible with Visual Studio Code.
-It saved me so much time in my last projects where I had to write tone and tones of DSL code to specify domain object definitions:
+It saved me so much time in my last projects where I had to write tones and tones of DSL code to specify domain object definitions:

 ![2](https://user-images.githubusercontent.com/14070311/30664882-d9e9e63a-9e57-11e7-82e8-8903192e328c.gif)